MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/admin-how-to-print-change-log-entries.md

 ---
-    title: How to: Print Change Log Entries | Microsoft Docs
+    title: How to Print Change Log Entries | Microsoft Docs
     description: After you have set up the change log, activated it, and made changes to data, you can print reports of the change logs entries.
     services: project-madeira
     documentationcenter: ''